trezor/connect/docs/dependencies.md

 ## Frozen dependencies:

-- `cbor-web@7.0.6` - lib used by cardanoSignTransaction, version 8 requires node@14.
-This will be removed together with "legacy cardanoSignTransaction".

 - `flow-bin@0.130` - flow has too many breaking changes, it's worthless to implement them since TrezorConnect is going to be rewritten to typescript.

 - `node-fetch@2.6.3` - version 3 requires node@14.